-Students working in the Human Services field must be free from criminal convictions.
-Thus, students participating in Professional Seminars will need to present a Criminal Records Check to their internship site.
+Most human services agencies require criminal record checks for employment and/or internships.
+Any student concerned about their criminal record should speak with their advisor prior to entering the human services program.
+Students participating in Professional Seminars will most likely need to present a criminal records check to their internship site.
 Certain placement sites may also require that a Health Form be submitted.
 In addition, the program requires good communication skills that include the ability to read, write and orally communicate at the college level.
 Students who test below college level reading and writing abilities must complete any recommended developmental course work before participating in the Professional Seminars or other Human Services courses.